How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 Officina Profumo-Farmaceutica

-The tradition continues and perfumes and other toiletries based on their recipes are on offer around the corner in the atmospheric Officina Profumo-Farmaceutica di Santa Maria Novella, said to be the world’s oldest pharmacy.
+The monks at Santa Maria Novella put their knowledge of herbs and plants to good use in creating recipes for perfumes and other toiletries that have been for sale for centuries around the corner from the church at the atmospheric Officina Profumo-Farmaceutica di Santa Maria Novella, said to be the world’s oldest pharmacy.

 Santa Maria del Carmine Church

-Your first stop over here is the church of Santa Maria del Carmine, where Massaccio painted the “Expulsion from Eden” and other frescoes in the Cappella Brancacci that are said to have set the stage for the Renaissance masters who followed him (quite a legacy for a young man who died at age 26).
+Your first stop in the neighborhood is the church of Santa Maria del Carmine, where Massaccio painted the “Expulsion from Eden” and other frescoes in the Cappella Brancacci that are said to have set the stage for the Renaissance masters who followed him (quite a legacy for a young man who died at age 26).
+Pop inside for a quick look.

 Palazzo Pitti & Boboli Garden